echoedtes/echoedtes/README.md

 Call me by Istvan or Ekko ,, unofficial ceo of Soriku and docks!!

-C+H = OKAY!
+C+H = YES!
 YAY!

 KH, YGO and FF fans encouraged to int.

 ︶︶︶︶︶︶︶︶︶︶︶︶︶